 It is now a standard requirement that writers on writing programmes use computers for communication and the production of work.
-This has become more important now that online learning is being used more extensively.
 Writers should ensure that they have access to a desktop computer with a video camera and good internet connection.

 One year in monthly sessions (3 hours), starting in October 2021